navelpluisje/reapinger-bcf2000/README.md

 # Reapinger BCF2000

-A repo contains the mst and zone files to let the bcf commuinicate like a madman with Reaper.
+A repo contains the [MIDI surface][csi-surface] and zone files to let the [Behringer BCF2000](bcf2000) communicate like a madman with [Reaper][reaper].
-It contains the default mappngs as send and several effects.
+It contains the default mappings as send and several effects.

 ## ¿What is supported?